trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Configurable Keyboard Type Speed {#configurable-keyboard-type-speed}

 Setting a custom type speed may be desirable in cases where the application you are using can not keep up with fast typing.
-Or if you don't use any applications with type speed restrictions you can have the text typed at top speed for the fastest logins.
+Or if you don't use any applications with type speed restrictions, you can have the text typed at top speed for the fastest logins.
 Setting value to 1 will result in very slow type speed of about one character a second, setting value to 10 will result in very fast type speed that will type almost instantly.

 ### Configurable Keyboard Layouts {#configurable-keyboard-layouts}